amozisova/portfolio/README.md

 ### About development
 I used Figma to sketch the layout and the design.

-Once the prototype was completed, I started coding the index.php - creating the layout and structure the website, section by section.
+Once the prototype was completed, I started coding the index page - creating the layout and structure the website, section by section.

 I then started styling the overall layout, using css grid.
 And then styling the elements.
 I continued section by section.